CohanR/TMS_ElectricField_Group_Simulation/README.md

 2. Ensure backup of any previous simulations as this script might overwrite the results if executed multiple times.
 3. Adjust coil parameters (`didt`, `pos`, `moments`) as per your requirements.

-## Support

-For issues, questions, or modifications to this script, please raise an issue in this GitHub repository or contact me.

 ## References

 - [SimNIBS documentation](http://www.simnibs.org/documentation)